THE SPIRIT OF GRACE

-All believers have equal right and access to the inexhaustible riches of grace through faith in Jesus Christ.
+All believers have equal rights and access to the inexhaustible riches of grace through faith in Jesus Christ.

 1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,

-But, while some believers today are exploring, experiencing and enjoying the riches of grace, unfortunately, many believers today are still languishing and sinking in the mire of sin and poverty.
+But while some believers today are exploring, appropriating, experiencing and enjoying the riches of grace, unfortunately, many believers today are still languishing and sinking in the mire of sin and poverty.

 The variation or disparity is certainly not from God, “For there is no partiality with God.”
 (Rom.
 2:11 NKJV).

-It is as you diligently and prayerfully embark on spiritual discovery of the riches of grace that are available to you in Christ that the Holy Spirit will open or enlighten your eyes of understanding to see, discover, and possess all the things that God has freely given to you in Christ (Matt.
+It is as you diligently and prayerfully embark on the spiritual discovery of the unlimited riches of grace that are available to you in Christ that the Holy Spirit will open or enlighten your eyes of understanding to see, discover, and appropriate all the things that God has freely given to you in Christ (Matt.
 7:8).

-Without the help of the Holy Spirit, it is absolutely impossible for you to understand and appropriate the things that have been freely given to you by God in Christ (1 Cor.
+Without the help of the Holy Spirit, you can’t understand and appropriate the things that have been freely given to you by God in Christ (1 Cor.
 2:11-12).

-One of the primary missions of the Holy Spirit in the life of believers is to search and take of what is Christ and reveal it to the believers (1 Cor.
-2:9-10).
+One of the primary missions of the Holy Spirit in the life of believers is to search and take of what belongs to Christ and reveal it to the believers.

-Jesus clearly reveals the mission of the Holy Spirit to His disciples.
+Jesus reveals the mission of the Holy Spirit to His disciples.

 12 “I still have many things to say to you, but you cannot bear them now.